hbillat/parker_staging_Co/CONTEXT.md

 ## Troubleshooting - Lead Scraper

 ### Scraping takes too long
-- Each search term scrapes 10 pages which can take 2-3 minutes
+- Each search term scrapes 3 pages which can take 1-2 minutes
 - Google API has rate limits and requires delays between requests
+- Two-phase process: scraping is fast, processing leads is separate
-- Consider reducing number of search terms or pages
+- Consider reducing number of search terms if still too slow

 ### No leads found
 - Check if search term is too specific